 However, this allowance is not solely based on the number of hours worked.
 The SSA also evaluates whether you are the sole proprietor or the only individual working for your business.
 Additionally, your earnings must not exceed the Substantial Gainful Activity (SGA) limit, which is a threshold set by the SSA to determine if your work qualifies as substantial and gainful.

 Failing to meet these criteria, either by working excessive hours or earning above the SGA limit, could potentially jeopardize your eligibility for SSDI benefits.
-You can find out more about who qualifies for Social Security Disability by working with our lawyers in a free consultation.
+You can find out more about who qualifies for Social Security Disability and how many hours you can work while on SSDI by consulting with a knowledgeable attorney.

 How Many Hours Can You Work on Disability if You Work for Someone Else?

-If you are not self-employed, the number of hours you work is less important.
+If you are not self-employed, you’re probably wondering how many hours you can work while receiving SSDI benefits.
+In this situation, the number of hours you work is less important.
 Generally, your monthly income matters most for your disability eligibility.
 However, working too many hours could affect your case.

 How Does Social Security Track My Hours Worked While on SSDI?

-- The Countable Income Test: This test is primarily focused on analyzing the individual’s countable income from self-employment to determine if it exceeds the SGA limit.
+- The Countable Income Test: This test is primarily focused on analyzing your countable income from self-employment to determine if it exceeds the SGA limit.
 The SSA considers various factors, such as business expenses, to calculate the net earnings accurately.

 - The Three Tests: In certain cases, the SSA may apply a more comprehensive evaluation known as the Three Tests.
-This approach involves examining three distinct aspects of the individual’s work activity.
+This approach involves examining three distinct aspects of your work activity.

-Which test the SSA uses will depend on work details like when you started your business and how long you’ve been on SSDI.
+Which test the SSA uses will depend on work details, such as when you started your business and how long you’ve been on SSDI.
+To learn more about how the SSA tracks your work hours and find out how many hours you can work while on SSDI, reach out to a trusted attorney and schedule a consultation.

 Countable Income

-Countable income is what you earn based on your own work.
-The SSA will take your net earnings and deduct any:
+Countable income is what you earn based on your work.
+The SSA will take your net earnings and deduct any of the following:

 - Disability-related work costs